ferrous-systems/rust-training/training-slides/src/working-with-nighly.md

 ## Warning

-It is unknown, when and if ever compiler-plugins will be stabilised.
+It is unknown, when and if ever compiler-plugins will be stabilized.

 ## Stable development on nightly

-It is recommendable to use a nighly compiler close to the release version used.
+It is recommendable to use a nightly compiler close to the release version used.